zenphantom/ml-git/docs/plugins.md

 <summary><code> add_metadata </code></summary>
 </br>

-This method is responsible for processing or gathering information about the versioned data and inserting it into the specification file, if the plugin is installed and properly configured, this signature will be triggered before the metadata is committed.
+This method is responsible for processing or gathering information about the versioned data and inserting it into the specification file.
+If the plugin is installed and properly configured, this signature will be triggered before the metadata is committed.

 *Definition:*